UPAC REQUESTOR HANDBOOK

 3.4.1 Subscription-Based Services

-If the equipment request is a subscription-based service (ex: monthly or annual renewal), organizations have the option to purchase a payment plan that exceeds 12 months and have the UPAC allocated funds be applied only to the first 12 months of service.
-Requesters are responsible for any additional expenses over the initial 12 months subscription service.
-Requesters must submit to UPAC the receipt of transaction once the subscription service is purchased.
+If the equipment request is a subscription-based service (e.g., monthly or annual renewal), organizations have the option to purchase a payment plan that exceeds 12 months and have the UPAC allocated funds be applied only to the first 12 months of service.
+Requestors are responsible for any additional expenses over the initial 12 months subscription service.

 3.5.
-Media
+MEDIA

 UPAC will consider funding media expenses which aid an organization in completing their primary purpose.
 Media expenses include materials being distributed to University Park students and expenses associated with the production of that content.